open-horizon/SDO-support/sample-mfg/README.md

   make publish-sdo-mfg-services
   ```

-5. On a fully tested release boundary (usually when the 2nd number of the version changes), publish them to docker hub with the `stable` tag:
+5. On a fully tested release boundary (usually when the 2nd number of the version changes), publish them to docker hub with the tag considered stable:

   ```bash
   make promote-sdo-mfg-services